mmistakes/minimal-mistakes/_drafts/2017-05-15-software-by-design-part3.md

 to minimise the inertia introduced by the adoption of an abstraction.

-I mentioned earlier that focusing on the model of the static elements of data as a data or object model in isolation can lead to focusing on the wrong abstraction.
+I mentioned earlier that focusing on the model of the static elements of data as a data or object model in isolation can lead to focusing on the abstractions early, before the problem space is fully understood.

 One technique I use to avoid this issue is rather than modelling the static view of the data, model the dynamic flow of the data through the system.
 Think about what events are raised and the actors that raise them?
 What transformations and